zawwz/zpkg/README.md

 1. Write the desired config in `.config`, see `.config.example`

-2. Run `server_deploy.sh`
+2. Run `make`

-3. Make available the package directory to the HTTP server
+3. Expose the package directory to the HTTP server

 ### Package architecture